Lead Opinion

 Thus, this court held in Berrios that an employee fired by the government could not bring a due process claim and other facial and as-applied constitutional claims by an original action in the district court but had to follow the CSRA scheme through the MSPB into the Federal Circuit.

-Constitutional claims are common in administrative proceedings—especially equal
+Constitutional claims are common in administrative proceedings — especially equal

-But while the Board may be powerless to strike down the statute, the Federal Circuit on review of the Board may do so,
+But while the Board may be powerless to strike down the statute, the Federal Circuit on review of the Board may do so, 5 U.S.C. § 7703(c), and, if it agreed with the plaintiffs on the merits, remand to the Board to grant relief.
+See Shalala v.
+III.
+Council on Long Term Care, Inc.,

 Plaintiffs object that the Federal Circuit has regularly said that its jurisdiction is coextensive with that of the MSPB as to the categories of cases that fall within the CSRA.
 E.g., Rosano v.
-Dep‘t of the Navy, 699 F.2d 1315, 1318 (Fed.Cir.1983).
-That proposition happens to be true as a general statement, but it was not made by the Federal Circuit in our context and would make no sense if it were: for in such cases the MSPB is limited only because of a doctrine that uniquely applies to administrаtive agencies and not to the Federal Circuit or any other Article III court.
+Dep’t of the Navy,

 The Federal Circuit has never said that it was powerless to act where a removal occurred and the underlying statute that prompted the removal was itself unconstitutional.
 On the contrary, that court has said that if a colorable constitutional claim were presented, it would have to address the issue.
 See Riggin v.
-Office of Senate Fair Emp‘t Practices, 61 F.3d 1563, 1570 (Fed.Cir.1995) (discussing Webster v.
-Doe, 486 U.S. 592, 108 S.Ct.
-2047, 100 L.Ed.2d 632 (1988)); Brockmann v.
-Dep‘t of the Air Force, 27 F.3d 544, 546-47 (Fed.Cir.1994) (same).
-And if it mistakenly held otherwise, the remedy would be on certiorari to the Supreme Court.
+Office of Senate Fair Emp’t Practices,

-The judgment of the district court is vacated and the case remanded for entry of a new judgmеnt denying relief for lack of subject matter jurisdiction and without prejudice to the pursuit of remedies under the CSRA to the extent that they may be available at this late date.
+The judgment of the district court is vacated and the case remanded for entry of a new judgment denying relief for lack of subject matter jurisdiction and without prejudice to the pursuit of remedies under the CSRA to the extent that they may be available at this late date.
 Each side shall bear its owns costs on this appeal.

 It is so ordered.